-If you are living here with children, there’s a range of educational childcare options to consider such as creches in Pretoria or Cape Town, or pre-schools in Johannesburg.
-A list of pre-schools and childcare centres within South Africa is included in this guide.
+If you are living in South Africa with children, there’s a range of educational childcare options to consider such as creches in Pretoria or Cape Town, or preschools in Johannesburg.
+A list of pre-schools and childcare centers within South Africa is included in this guide.

 If you are a working parent living in South Africa, there is a good range of childcare options and pre-schools in South Africa available.
 This comprehensive guide tells you everything you need to know including how to enroll your child in pre-school, requirements for pre-grade R and Grade R pupils, what’s on the Grade R curriculum, together with costs you can expect to pay for preschools and daycare facilities.